 The command failed because the transport is busy transporting a card.
 This could occur if the transport is set to Auto Consume.

 Transport Cooling = 82 (Hex)

 The command failed because the transport is cooling.
-This occurs if the transport is temporarily disabled due to too many stalls.
+This occurs if the transport is temporarily disabled due to too many stalls or blind ejects.
 See the transport indicators property for more details.